PlatformLab/RaftFlyer/DESIGN.md

 * Record and sync RPCs.
 * Keys sent with client requests to track commutativity in client operations.
 * Accept records only if operations stored in witnesses don't commute.
+* Master tries to apply command only locally if commutative.
+If not commutative, replicates synchronously and responds that it synced.
+* Master synchronously replicates commands sent in Sync RPCs.
 * GC records at witnesses when done applying.
 * Send to witnesses and master in parallel, check for success or sync.
 If failure, send sync to master.

 ### CURP Code Base
 * `commands.go`: Sync and Record RPCs, add Synced field to ClientResponse to know if master synced.
 Add keys to ClientRequests.
 * `session.go`: Sending to all witnesses and master in parallel.
 If all succeeded or synced at master, succeed.
 Otherwise, send Sync RPC to master.
 Keep repeating until success.
 * `raft.go`: Witness state defined.
 Garbage collect at witnesses when operation completed.
 Support for handling record requests: accept and record if keys commutative and not leader, reject otherwise.
+Master syncs if operation not commutative, support for sync operation at master.
 * `api.go`: Add witness state to raft nodes.

 ## RIFL